-Our team then developed solutions to the pain points in terms of the information architecture, content, and design.
-We restructured the information architecture to ensure that excessive information doesn’t distract users from the mission of the project.
-The new information architecture prioritizes data and sources over other aspects of the project, and condenses much of the information.
+We restructured the information architecture to ensure that excessive information doesn’t distract users from the mission of the project and reallocated content to more appropriate locations to make the information more cohesive for the users.
+It also prioritizes data and sources over other aspects of the project, and condenses much of the information.

 As for content, we added more information on the project itself such as an overview, a mission statement, and related press since we have found that the purpose of the site is not as explicit as it could be.
 This allows new visitors to gain context before diving into the rest of the website.
 We also created individual instructional pages for each data tutorial so that users can learn directly from the website rather than be directed to an external Github page.

 As part of the Web Development subcommittee, I collaborated with two of my teammates to begin the website prototyping process.
 While the original site was hosted on WordPress, we hosted ours on GitHub to allow more creative freedom.
 We decided to create the website using Mobirise, a freeware web design application that allows users to create and publish bootstrap websites without coding.
 This allowed us to focus on the content and design of the project within the limited time frame available.
 There were technical issues where certain blocks weren't displaying the correct color.
 However, these issues were fixed by manually changing the code once they were uploaded to GitHub.